VIDEOS, PHOTOS AND AUDIO INFORMATION …

 Police can use videos and photos to help identify offenders, and work toward a conviction.

-Firefighter/paramedics can use video for training.
+Police, firefighter, and paramedics can use video for training.

 Insurance companies check videos to get an early impression of a claim.